What is a Stock Certificate?

 Example of Stock Certificate

-- Now, when they have to obtain physical or electronic evidence of their ownership, there will be two types of certificate that the transfer agent company is going to issue respectively to Suresh and Ramesh.
+- Now, when they have to obtain physical or electronic evidence of their ownership, there will be two types of certificates that the transfer agent company is going to issue, respectively, to Suresh and Ramesh.

 - Apart from keeping them in the electronic mode in the broker’s records, the physical certificate that they will issue will be of two types—one, the stock certificate for Suresh and a share certificate for Ramesh.

 - Why such a difference?
 It is because Suresh is not purchasing shares only of one company; his investments are with various other companies while Ramesh deals with only one company for now.
 Hence, the transfer agent needs to be extra careful and also check in with the record of the broker handling to see what kind of certificate needs to be issued.

 This has been a guide to what is Stock Certificate.
 Here we discuss the stock certificate template and advantages of owning it along with practical examples.
 You may learn more about our articles below on financing –